-You can also watch this video about how to use the Windows 10 built-in video screen recorder and Video Editor.
+You can also watch this video about how to use the Windows 10 built-in video screen recorder (NOTE, this feature is no longer available on district devices) and Video Editor.
 The part of the video that is about how to use the Video Editor begins at approximately the 6 minute, 32 second mark in the video.
 You can access that specific part of the video by clicking here.

 Ideas for Video Production in the Classroom

 - Create screencast videos to show how to use a website/document, to narrate slideshows, to record a digital whiteboard lesson (such as working out a math problem on a Jamboard slide).